 Yellow Ribbon Program

-For the 2012-2013 academic year, Fordham University has agreed to contribute 50% of those expenses up to a maximum of $18,500 for traditional undergraduate day students and up to a maximum of $24,000 for graduate students and $24,000 for doctoral students.
+For the 2014-2015 academic year, Fordham University has agreed to contribute 50% of those expenses up to a maximum of $19,500 for undergraduate students and up to a maximum of $26,000 for graduate students and $26,000 for doctoral students.
 The VA will match the same amount that Fordham University is contributing dollar for dollar and issue payment directly to the University.

-Award institutional aid that covers 50% of the tuition expenses that exceed the $18,077.50 cap set by the VA or the “grandfathered” tuition and fee rate for eligible students up to a maximum of $18,500 per academic year for traditional undergraduate day programs and up to a maximum of $24,000 per academic year for graduate programs or doctoral programs.
-Fordham assistance may be in the form of Fordham institutional aid or restricted scholarship, need-based grant or other miscellaneous non-federal aid or a combination of these awards.
+Award institutional aid that covers 50% of the tuition expenses that exceed the $20,235.02 cap set by the VA up to a maximum of $19,500 per academic year for undergraduate programs and up to a maximum of $26,000 per academic year for graduate programs or doctoral programs.
+Fordham assistance will be in the form of Fordham institutional aid identified as Yellow Ribbon funds.

 Eligibility for the Yellow Ribbon Program